 What does Staking Mean in Crypto?

 So, what does staking in crypto mean?
 Particularly, cryptocurrency staking requires you to lock your tokens in a specific network to receive the rewards from this blockchain.
-Staking means that you are sharing and locking your coins in a wallet for a specific period and you aren't able to send or sell them for this period.
+Meaning that you are locking up your coins in a wallet for a specific period and you aren't able to send or sell them for this period.

 There are different blockchains around the world, and many of them are using the PoS consensus algorithm.
 By staking your coins, you will be participating in this process that helps the network remain active and secure.